volkanakb/ezplatform-http-cache/README.md

 # platform-http-cache

-Default HTTP cache handling for [eZ Platform][ezplatform].

-This package externalizes the HTTP cache handling of [ezpublish-kernel][ezpublish-kernel].
+As of 1.12 default HTTP cache handling for [eZ Platform][ezplatform], and unlike the one bundled in [ezpublish-kernel][ezpublish-kernel] and now deprecated, it centers on the use of (multi) cache tagging across Symfony Proxy _(using enhanced data store)_, Varnish _(using [xkey][Varnish-xkey])_ and Fastly _(available for eZ Platform Cloud Enterprise users as of 1.13LTS)_.

-It is by default installed with ezplatform 1.8, and has been enabled in the `AppKernel` from 1.12.
+It has been bundled with ezplatform since 1.8, and has been enabled by default since 1.12.

-## Enabling the package
+## Enabling the package on versions prior to 1.12
-Add the package to `app/AppKernel.php`, *before* the EzPublishCoreBundle declaration:
+1. Add the package to `app/AppKernel.php`, *before* `EzPublishCoreBundle`, but after `FOSHttpCacheBundle`:

 ```php
     public function registerBundles()